baselkhawaja/FUTURE_DS_02/README.md

 # FUTURE_DS_02
-Data Science Task 2 – Customer churn and retention analysis with insights and dashboard Customer Churn Analysis Dashboard (Task 2)
+Customer Churn Analysis Dashboard (Task 2)
 Overview

 This project focuses on analyzing customer churn behavior for a subscription-based business.
 The goal is to identify key factors that influence customer retention and churn, and to provide actionable insights using data visualization.

-The analysis was performed using Microsoft Excel, with pivot tables and dashboards to explore trends and patterns in the data.
+The analysis was performed using Microsoft Excel, using pivot tables and dashboards to explore trends and patterns.

 Objectives
 Analyze customer churn patterns